kanhchanaly/EE8230_Final_Project_Kanhchana_Ly/README.md

 Presentation link:

+The trained model was also deployed at HuggingFace at: https://huggingface.co/spaces/kanhchanaly/white_wine_regression_alcohol_prediction

-The main files include:
+The main files of the repository include:
 - README.md: current file
 - winequality-white.csv: the csv file of the dataset
 - Kanhchana-Ly-Final-Project-EE8230.ipynb: notebook containing the analysis and pipeline for the trained model

-The trained model was also deployed at HugginFace at: https://huggingface.co/spaces/kanhchanaly/white_wine_regression_alcohol_prediction

-The corresponding files for building the space are also provided here:
-- README_Hugginface.md: readme file for huggingface
-- app.py
-- requirements.txt
-- white_wine_regression_model.pkl: saved model in .pkl format
-- .gitattributes